SugiharaLab/EDM_Documentation/docs/edm_intro.md

 ## High level EDM Workflow :
 ### System prediction :
-Typically we start our analysis with the [Simplex]("") function to find the optimal embedding dimension of our data.
+We typicallystart our analysis with the [Simplex]("") function to find the optimal embedding dimension of our data.
 Conveniently, we can use the [EmbedDimension]("") function to automate this trial and error of varying `E` to find the best `rho` value.
 Note the `E` corresponding to the highest